xrrocha/nobocoder/README.md

 While a Scala class can extend at most one other class, it can (and often does) extend multiple traits.
-Because traits can carry method and field implementations some people see this as a form of multiple inheritance but that would be somewhat mistaken.
+Because traits can carry method and field implementations some people see this as multiple inheritance but that may not be entirely accurate.
 Traits are probably closer to Ruby or Python [mixins](http://en.wikipedia.org/wiki/Mixin): they're meant for _composition_ rather than inheritance.